 Product Description: The Tropical Cyclone Discussion describes the rationale for the forecaster's analysis and forecast of a tropical cyclone.
 It will typically discuss the observations justifying the analyzed intensity of the cyclone, a description of the environmental factors expected to influence the cyclone's future track and intensity, and a description of the numerical guidance models.
 It may also describe the forecaster's degree of confidence in the official forecast, discuss possible alternate scenarios, highlight unusual hazards, and provide a summary of key messages for select tropical cyclones.
 The product also includes a table of forecast positions and intensities in knots and miles per hour out to 120 h.
-This table also indicates the forecast status of the cyclone, which may include any of the following: inland, dissipated, or post tropical.
-"Post tropical" describes a cyclone that no longer possesses sufficient tropical characteristics to be considered a tropical cyclone; however these cyclones can continue to produce heavy rains and high winds.
-A remnant low is a post-tropical cyclone that no longer possesses the convective organization required of a tropical cyclone and has maximum sustained winds of less than 34 knots.
+This table also indicates the forecast status of the cyclone, which may include any of the following: inland, dissipated, post tropical, or change in status from subtropical to tropical (or vice versa).
+"Post tropical" describes a cyclone that no longer possesses sufficient tropical characteristics to be considered a tropical cyclone; however, these cyclones can continue to produce heavy rains and high winds.
+A remnant low is a posttropical cyclone that no longer possesses the convective organization required of a tropical cyclone and has maximum sustained winds of less than 34 kt.
 An extratropical cyclone is a cyclone of any intensity for which the primary energy source results from the temperature contrast between warm and cold air masses.

 Availability: Tropical Cyclone Discussions are part of a suite of products issued for active cyclones every six hours at 0300, 0900, 1500, and 2100 UTC.
-Local issuance times are shown in the table below.
+Local issuance times are shown in the following table.
 Special Discussions may be issued at any time to advise of an unexpected significant change in the cyclone.